Powerchair football: FIPFA World Cup

 The first FIPFA World Cup was held in Tokyo, Japan in October 2007.
 The final was played on 13 October, with the United States beating France in a penalty shootout after drawing 1-1 during regulation and extra time.
 Belgium outlasted Japan and won on penalties to earn third place.

-The second FIPFA World Cup was held in Paris, France in November 2011.
+The second FIPFA World Cup was held November 2011 in Paris.
 The final was played on 6 November, with the United States beating England 3–0 in regulation.
 This was the first US team to win back-to-back world championships in football.
 France took third place after beating Belgium.

-The third World Cup was held in 2017 in Kissimmee, Florida, with Australian Abdullah Karim winning Most Valuable Player.
+The third World Cup was held in 2017 in Kissimmee, Florida.
 The final was played on 9 July, with France beating the United States 4–2 in regulation.
 England bested Australia to take third place.
+Australian Abdullah Karim won the Most Valuable Player award.

-The fourth World Cup will take place in Sydney, Australia in October 2023.
+The fourth World Cup opened in Sydney, Australia on 15 October 2023.
 It was originally scheduled for 2021 but was delayed until October 2022 due to the COVID-19 pandemic.
-In April 2022, with the continuation of the pandemic, the World Cup was postponed another year until 2023.
+In April 2022, with the continuation of the pandemic, the World Cup was postponed for another year until 2023.
+The final was played on 20 October, with France and England drawing 1–1 in regulation, before France won on penalties 2–1.
+The United States beat Argentina 2–1 to take third place.